 The Council is required to notify the Secretary of State for the Department of Business, Innovation and Skills on form HR1 of proposed dismissals as a result of a business reorganisation or changes in terms and conditions involving 20 or more employees at one establishment within a period of 90 days or less.
 Notice must be given before any of the employees are given notice of dismissal.
-Where the Council proposes to dismiss 100 or more employee's at one establishment within a period of 90 days or less the HR1 form must be given at least 90 days before the first dismissal is proposed to take effect. , Where the Council proposed to dismiss 20 to 99 employees at one establishment within a period of 90 days or less the HR1 form must be given at least 30 days before the first dismissal is effect.
-The HR1 proposed to take can be obtained from http://www.dbis.gov.uk/er/redundancy/hr1.pdf.
-It must be completed by the Directorate HR Manager and forwarded to the Department of Business Innovation and Skills, Redundancy Payments Office, 83-85 Hagley Road, Birmingham B168QG.
+Where the Council proposes to dismiss 100 or more employee s at one establishment within a period of 90 days or less the HR1 form must be given at least 90 days before the first dismissal is proposed to take effect.
+Where the Council proposed to dismiss 20 to 99 employees at one establishment within a period of 90 days or less the HR1 form must be given at least 30 days before the first dismissal is proposed to take HR1 effect.
+The be obtained from can http://bis.ecgroup.net/Publications/Insolvency/RedundancyProcedures.aspx. be lt must completed by the Directorate HR Manager and forwarded to the Department of Business Innovation and Skills, Redundancy Payments Office, 83-85 Hagley Road, Birmingham B168QG.